-Google AdWords is a massive advertising platform that allows you to reach people through pay per click campaigns.
+Google Ads is a massive advertising platform that allows you to reach people and generate commercial real estate leads through pay per click campaigns.
 By targeting the location and property-specific keywords like “office space Chicago” your prospects are searching for, you can rapidly expand your reach and drive people to your website or landing page to convert them into leads.
 Google AdWords is expensive though, and in our previous post we analyzed the most expensive commercial real estate keywords, so you’ll need to carefully calculate which keywords you can actually afford to get a positive return on investment.

 As an exhibitor at a conference, most conference organizers will provide at least a partial attendee list with the option to pay for access to the full list.
 Take advantage of this opportunity to access already warm leads with whom you have a direct connection from that event.
 Combined with both the inbound and outbound tactics mentioned above, you can drive new leads rapidly after a successful event.